followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxContextMenu/1 Configuration/showEvent/delay.md

 ===========================================================================

 <!--shortDescription-->
-The time span after which the widget is shown.
+The delay in milliseconds after which the widget is displayed.
 <!--/shortDescription-->

 <!--fullDescription-->